Urban logistics and smart cities: Climate analysis of Cologne and the climate emergency – Image: S.Borisov|Shutterstock.com

 Integration into the Sustainable Urban Mobility Plan (SUMP)

-All of these measures have been carefully integrated into the Sustainable Urban Mobility Plan (SUMP).
-This plan acts as a strategic guide for the development of a sustainable mobility structure in Cologne and ensures that all initiatives work seamlessly together to shape a carbon-neutral future.
+All these measures have been carefully integrated into the Sustainable Urban Mobility Plan (SUMP).
+This plan serves as a strategic guideline for developing a sustainable mobility infrastructure in Cologne and ensures that all initiatives work together seamlessly to create a carbon-neutral future.

-Cologne on the way to sustainability and climate protection
+Cologne on the path to sustainability and climate protection

-The city of Cologne has taken bold steps to address climate change and promote sustainability.
-By declaring a climate emergency and introducing six key measures, Cologne is demonstrating its determination to take a leading role in climate protection.
-These comprehensive initiatives will ensure that Cologne does its part to limit global warming to 1.5 degrees and achieve carbon neutrality by 2050.
-The integration of these measures into the Sustainable Urban Mobility Plan (SUMP) ensures coordinated and efficient implementation to secure a green and sustainable future for Cologne.
+The City of Cologne has taken bold steps to address climate change and promote sustainability.
+By declaring a climate emergency and implementing six key measures, Cologne is demonstrating its commitment to taking a leading role in climate protection.
+These comprehensive initiatives will ensure that Cologne contributes to limiting global warming to 1.5 degrees Celsius and achieves carbon neutrality by 2050.
+Integrating these measures into the Sustainable Urban Mobility Plan (SUMP) guarantees coordinated and efficient implementation to secure a green and sustainable future for Cologne.

 Interesting solutions that we at Xpert offer cities, communities, municipalities and companies